Get Tech Tips

 Most of the time, a simple garden hose will suffice for cleaning the blower wheel.

 When you need to use a proper cleaner, we recommend Refrigeration Technologies Viper cleaning products.
 We like the Viper EVAP+ evaporator coil cleaner because it’s quite strong and deodorizes the blower wheel nicely.

 Be mindful of where you clean the blower wheel.
 You don’t want to wash the grime all over a customer’s freshly pressure-washed driveway or near their prized flower garden.
 Wash the blower wheel in a place where the debris won’t be an eyesore.

 Let the wheel completely dry before you attempt to reassemble anything.

-This step is still best done with the coil bib in place as shown in option #2 further down.
-If you don’t use the bib you will be left using a combination of a rag, some spray cleaner (such as Viper in the spray can), and possibly a shop vac and soft bristle brush.
-It can be a tedious process and a lot of water management is required to keep from making a mess.
+This step is still best done with the coil bib in place, as shown in Method #2 further down.
+If you don't use the bib, you will be left using a combination of a rag, some spray cleaner (such as Viper in the spray can), and possibly a shop vac and soft bristle brush.
+It can be a tedious process, and a lot of water management is required to keep from making a mess.

 Simply put, you will want to do everything you just did backward.
 We’ll go through the reassembly steps, but we’ll keep it brief.

 Once the blower wheel has dried completely, reinstall it by lifting the coil and setting it in its usual place.
 Set the coil back down and re-screw it into place.

 Tighten the set screw on the blower wheel so that it fixes to the motor shaft.